Maintaining the upper body angles during the down swing and

 At the address position the upper body is set at two particular

-First of all the upper body must be slightly tilted to the right
+First of all the upper body must be slightly tilted to the

-an forward angle of the upper body.
+which assume an forward angle of the upper body.

 Therefore it is absolutely vital to the success of the golf